Home

 Hi Marti,

 When you get your parathyroid level back, you should compare it with the chart on the diagnosis page at Parathyroid.com.
-Just scroll about 1/2 way down to see the chart of calcium levels vs. parathyroid levels and then you might want to contact THEM to see if there is a good endocrinologist that specializes in the parathyroid glands that is in your area.
+Just scroll about 1/2 way down to see the chart of Blood Calcium Levels vs. parathyroid levels and then you might want to contact THEM to see if there is a good endocrinologist that specializes in the parathyroid glands that is in your area.

 Unfortunately, the doctor who saw you probably has NO IDEA how to diagnose parathyroid disease- and you need to see a parathyroid specialist to get correctly diagnosed.